Cytool for Mac

 Stop or start product components.

-The Cortex XDR agent stores policy and security event information such as the list of trusted signers, local verdicts, and one-time actions in local databases on the endpoint.
+Traps stores policy and security event information such as the list of trusted signers, local verdicts, and one-time actions in local databases on the endpoint.
 To troubleshoot policy issues and security events, you can use cytool persist operations to import, export, and view information stored in the local database.

 To view a list of all local databases, use the